Skip to main content

 Pillar 1: Structured Data Markup

 The key principle is specificity.
 Generic or incomplete schema markup does not build entity recognition.
 Every property you populate with accurate, specific data strengthens the AI's understanding of what your brand is and what it can confidently say about you.
-SwingIntel's AI Readiness Audit evaluates structured data implementation across 6 distinct checks — from JSON-LD validity and schema type detection to entity clarity and property completeness — because getting this foundation right determines whether AI systems can identify your brand at all.
+SwingIntel's AI Readiness Audit evaluates structured data implementation across multiple checks, from JSON-LD validity and schema type detection to entity clarity and property completeness, because getting this foundation right determines whether AI systems can identify your brand at all.

 Pillar 2: Third-Party Entity Signals